-Wisdom, Knowledge and Skills
+2. Wisdom, Knowledge and Skills

 At the heart of the Bible is the pursuit of wisdom, a vital component of all governing bodies.
 Governing bodies will therefore strive for wisdom in using knowledge and skills to combine continuity and innovation appropriately.
 Decisions will involve ‘radical questioning, imaginative and daring exploration and…. a desire for wisdom.’
 (Ibid) The Christian values of wisdom and service will be demonstrated by all as they seek ‘the common good.’

 This will involve agreement to:

-Hope and Aspiration
+3. Hope and Aspiration

 Each individual is to be encouraged to stretch themselves to be the best version of themselves that they can be.
 Looking to the life of Jesus we recognise how fallible and flawed humans are alongside the knowledge that through Him transformation for the better is possible.
 Trusting in Him inspires us to ‘perseverance, patience, gratitude, openness to surprises and celebration.’
 (Ibid) In all decisions governors will strive to explicitly promote hope and aspiration for all members of the school and community without prejudice.
 Embodying the Christian values of endurance, hope and creativity will enable this to be achieved.

 This will involve agreement to:

-Community and Living Well
+4. Community and Living Well Together

-In Church of England schools the flourishing of all is central to being an ‘hospitable community that seeks to embody an ethos of living well together.’(Ibid) Governing bodies should seek to be a ‘hospitable space, allowing for healthy diverse debate, agreement and disagreement.’(Ibid) The result of such hospitality leads to deep, mutual understandings and peaceful, negotiated settlements.
+In Church of England schools, the flourishing of all is central to being an ‘hospitable community that seeks to embody an ethos of living well together.’(Ibid) Governing boards should seek to be a ‘hospitable space, allowing for healthy diverse debate, agreement and disagreement.’(Ibid) The result of such hospitality leads to deep, mutual understandings and peaceful, negotiated settlements.
 Therefore, governors should express views openly at meetings, but accept collective responsibility for all decisions made by the governing body or any individual

 This will involve agreement to:

-Dignity and Respect
+5. Dignity and Respect

 Commitment to the dignity and ultimate worth of each person is central to the work of a governing board.
 Jesus paid special attention to ‘the disadvantaged, excluded, despised and feared.’
 We are called to join with Him in demonstrating this.
-In particular the dignity of all should be upheld by governors as they discuss matters of safeguarding, prevention of bullying, provision for children with special educational needs and/disabilities and also in relationships with each other.
+The dignity of all should be upheld by governors as they discuss matters of safeguarding, prevention of bullying, provision for children with special educational needs and/disabilities and also in relationships with each other.
 The Christian values of humility, compassion and justice will help us do this.